-Delft conjures up images of blue and white, pretty Delft pottery.
-Not murder in the castle, looting of Portugese ships and 80 years of fighting the Spanish.
-But that’s exactly what I find in the first half of my day trip here.
+Delft conjures up images of pretty blue and white ceramics.
+Not murder in the castle, looting of Portuguese ships and 80 years of fighting the Spanish.
+But that’s exactly what I find when I visit it for a day.

 - Start of Day Trip: Den Haag Spoor Station, Netherlands